Community Wellness Services

 - Checkups and other medical services, including the HPV vaccine and prescriptions for contraception, in Primary Care and Obstetrics and Gynecology.

 - Confidential testing for sexually transmitted infections, including HIV.
 Your primary care provider (PCP) or gynecologist can test you for STIs.
-If you don’t already have a PCP or gynecologist at MIT Medical, call 617-253-4481 to make an appointment.
+If you don’t already have a PCP or gynecologist at MIT Medical, call 617-253-4481 to make an appointment with Primary Care.
 Testing is free for all registered students; results are available in approximately four days.

 - Hormonal therapy options for transgender patients